 — HANNA ITO, FAMOUS LAST WORDS

-Erik’s hands shuddered, and his eyes focused on her face.
-“Why?”
-His voice was brittle with hurt.
-“Tell me why.”
-He whispered as he squeezed the wine pitcher in his hand.
-Deformed silver warped and twisted in his grip.
+Erik’s fingers quivered, and the wine pitcher warped and twisted in his grip.
+“Why?
+Tell me why.”
+His voice wavered between pleading and demanding.
 “Please, you owe me that much.”
-He opened his hand and the ruined pitcher clattered to the carpeted floor.
+He opened his hand, and the ruined pitcher clattered to the carpeted floor.

 “I made a promise to myself,” Hanna said slowly.
-“After your father invaded my country, butchered my parents…” Her voice turned cold.
-“Scooped my brother’s eyes out with a hot spoon, and took us both as hostages while he seized the kingdom that my family had run for centuries.”
-Her eyes moistened and her voice turned fragile like a thin layer of ice atop a lake, ready to crack at any moment.
-“I promised myself that I would never forget.
-That one day I would have revenge for the memory of the kingdom that was once named Ógilt… For my parents.”
+“After your father invaded my country, butchered my parents. . . .”
+Her eyes narrowed into slits and her breath caught in her throat for a second.
+“Scooped my brother’s eyes out with a hot spoon and took us both as hostages while he seized the kingdom that my family had run for centuries.
+I promised myself that I would never forget.
+That one day, I would have revenge for Ógilt . . . for my parents.
+For my brother.”

 Erik began, “Hanna—”

-Hanna touched Erik’s face with her free hand and cut him off.
+Hanna touched Erik’s face with her free hand.
 “Let me finish.
-That’s when I knew that…” She took a calming breath.
-“I loved you.”
+That’s when I knew that . . . that I loved you.”